iykmode/erigon/README.md

 ## Steps to clone repo and run playbook
-Run the following commands to clone the repo and change the working directory
+Run the following commands to clone the repo and change to the working directory
 1. git clone https://github.com/iykmode/erigon.git
 2. cd erigon